Flexible Resin is an elastomer that allows for bendable/compressible parts to be printed on your Formlabs printer.

 TIPForm 1+ users: pour very slowly when filling your resin tank as the viscosity of this resin is greater than other Formlabs resins.
 Flexible Resin will take longer to level out.
 A cautious approach is to fill the tank to ¾ full so that you do not risk overfilling it.

 Slowly peel your part off with the scraper, as opposed to trying to pop your part off the build platform.
 Take extra care to ensure that the build platform is fully cleaned after removing your part.
 The same cleaning procedures can be used for Flexible as Standard Resins.
-Clean the tank with a scraper and comb more slowly than with Standard Resins as Flexible is a more viscous material.
+Clean the tank with a scraper more slowly than with Standard Resins as Flexible is a more viscous material.

 After washing your part in IPA, allow it to dry completely before post-curing.